ct-clmsn/pyzmq-collectives/README.md

 Arrow, PySparkling, or database technologies (SQL)?

-This library allows you the ability to write programs using the aforementioned libraries using the SPMD programming model to operate over a cluster of machines.
+This library allows you the ability to write programs using the aforementioned libraries using the SPMD programming model to program a cluster of machines.

 ## What is SPMD?